WUVN: Shutdown and trusteeship

 With the Shurberg court fight at last over, WHCT's existing problems became the renewed focus of attention, headlined by its $20 million in outstanding debt.
-The Whalers left the team in the 1990–91 season, opting to put their games on WTXX to better reach New Haven County.
+The Whalers left the station in the 1990–91 season, opting to put their games on WTXX to better reach New Haven County.
 A Courant preview of the November 1990 television sweeps said of the station, "Against all odds, it's still alive and kicking."
 The main highlights of its programming day were the Catholic Mass and Boston Celtics basketball telecasts.

 In February 1991, the major creditors of Astroline filed a motion to convert the bankruptcy case from a Chapter 11 reorganization to a Chapter 7 liquidation of the company's assets.
 As time went on, Astroline's lawyers became less optimistic about reaching a deal with the creditors; by early April, the station began preparing for an expected order to liquidate and shut down, as the creditors refused to grant Astroline time to find a buyer even though the station had generated positive cash flow for more than a year.

 WHCT left the air on the afternoon of April 9, 1991, shortly after a judge converted the Chapter 11 bankruptcy to Chapter 7.
 Causes cited for the station's demise included the drain of legal representation in the Shurberg cases; the end of must-carry limiting the station's cable reach; rising prices for syndicated programming; and the recession that was most acute in New England.
 Its demise left the Celtics to sign last-minute deals with WVIT and WTWS in New London to air the remaining games in the NBA season.